pryv/image-exoscale-open-pryv.io/docs/README.md

 # Open-Pryv.io template for Exoscale

-On this page you find the necessary information to deploy [Open Pryv.io](https://github.com/pryv/open-pryv.io) from Exoscale's [Marketplace](https://www.exoscale.com/marketplace/)
+On this page you will find all the necessary information to deploy [Open Pryv.io](https://github.com/pryv/open-pryv.io) from Exoscale's [Marketplace](https://www.exoscale.com/marketplace/).

 ## Preparation